CWolfs/ConverseTek/docs/faq.md

 ### "I can drag dialog nodes around but it doesn't always seem to work!"

+Make sure when dragging nodes that you move the node _directly_ into the highlighted zone.
 Node dragging will only work in certain situations.
 These situations are:

 * _Roots_ can be dragged up or down within the _Root_ level